drakkan/sftpgo/docs/full-configuration.md

 - **"http"**, the configuration for HTTP clients.
 HTTP clients are used for executing hooks such as the ones used for custom actions, external authentication and pre-login user modifications
   - `timeout`, integer.
 Timeout specifies a time limit, in seconds, for requests.
   - `ca_certificates`, list of strings.
 List of paths to extra CA certificates to trust.
 The paths can be absolute or relative to the config dir.
 Adding trusted CA certificates is a convenient way to use self-signed certificates without defeating the purpose of using TLS.
+  - `skip_tls_verify`, boolean. if enabled the HTTP client accepts any TLS certificate presented by the server and any host name in that certificate.
+In this mode, TLS is susceptible to man-in-the-middle attacks.
+This should be used only for testing.

 A full example showing the default config (in JSON format) can be found [here](../sftpgo.json).